-Mark S. Luckie is a digital strategist, career journalist and author of The Digital Journalist's Handbook and the novel DO U. Mark has led digital initiatives for the Washington Post, the Center for Investigative Reporting, The L.A.
-Times and Entertainment Weekly and is the former Manager of Journalism and News at Twitter.
+Mark S. Luckie is a digital strategist, career journalist and author of The Digital Journalist's Handbook and the novel DO U. He is the former Manager of Journalism and News at Twitter and the Head of Journalism and Media at Reddit.
+Mark has led digital initiatives for the Washington Post, the Center for Investigative Reporting, The L.A.
+Times and Entertainment Weekly .
 Mark is a GLAAD Media Award nominee, a Lambda Literary Award finalist and a part of the 2012 Pulitzer Prize finalist team for Local Reporting.
 He was named by The Root as one of the most influential African-Americans of 2013 and 2014.
 Mark is a graduate of Bethune-Cookman University and the University of California, Berkeley where he received his master's degree in journalism.

 Head of Journalism and Media